symplify/phpstan-rules/README.md

 ## 3. How we use Configurable Rules

-Last but not least, configurable rules with *saints defaults*.
-That's just polite wording for *opinionated*, like [`AllowedExclusiveDependencyRule`](https://github.com/symplify/phpstan-rules/blob/main/docs/rules_overview.md#allowedexclusivedependencyrule).
+Last but not least, configurable rules with *saints defaults*:

-You might not like them, but maybe you do:

 ```yaml
 # phpstan.neon